rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 ### How would dimensional terms change if we consider cyclical variation in horizontal range?

-Now we re-fit the previous best-fit mode using cyclic cubic regression splines with both _weekly_ (values from 1 to 7) and _seasonally_ (cycles from 1 to 5) as predictors to account for cyclic seasonality in horizontal range
+Now we re-fit the previous best-fit model using cyclic cubic splines with both _weekly_ (values from 1 to 7) and _seasonally_ (cycles from 1 to 5) as predictors to account for cyclic seasonality in horizontal range
 ```
 m_gam_sp2_cyclic <- bam(sqrt(ranged2d+1) ~ s(Species, Id, bs = 're') + s(season, Id, bs = 're') + te(weekly, seasonally, bs = "cc", by = Species), family = gaussian, data = data_longit_sub, method = "REML")
 ```